 in-depth treatment of the theme in Athena.
 You have just witnessed the

 fact.
-The experiment was successful; the hypothesis was borne out.
+The hypothesis was borne out.

 my bewilderment at discovering, many years later, that the